-5 Source Code
+5 Java Source Code

 Dr. Michael Jenkin has kindly provided Java software that simulates and controls the A150 arm.
 The simulator should run on any computer with a recent JDK installed.
 The controller communicates to the robot over the serial port; thus, it will only run correctly on the workstation to which the A150 is attached.
-A zip file containing the source code can be found at:
+A zip file containing the source code and some really old Javadoc can be found at:

+'''

 /cs/dept/www/course/4421/src/a150java.zip

+'''